Gretchen Larsen

 She uses digi-fab techniques, arduino, and RGB LED strip lighting.

-Small Box Lamp
+︎︎︎Small Box Lamp

-Small Box Lamp was designed to also function as a scented object.
+A small wooden box that uses a single incandescent bulb to create illuminated imagery on front and back.
+She was designed to also function as a scented object.
 The back opens and you can drop scented oils onto the bulb before turning on.

 A notched poplar wall piece depicting a barred room.

-Plaid Cube
+︎︎︎Plaid Cube

 A wood, acrylic, LED strip, arduino, digi-fab cube lamp that is an exploration of light-based versus pigment based color.